oselin/MSMS-DRS/README.md

 # Drag Reduction System for F1 racing cars

-The goal of this project was studying three different actuation mechanisms for the Drag Reduction System (DRS) of a F1 racing car
+The goal of this project was to study three different actuation mechanisms for the Drag Reduction System (DRS) of a F1 racing car

 In particular, the analyzed mechanisms were
 -   Pod pull mechanism